 Caffeine consumption prevents the absorption of iron, calcium, and other essential minerals.
 Consuming some foods or drink such as sugar, solid oils, pastry, soft drinks, and fruit juice reduces calcium absorption, resulting in osteoporosis.
 Daily intake of corticosteroids inhibits calcium absorption and destroys bones.

 Consumption of large amounts of phosphorus in the diet remarkably decreases the absorption of calcium by the intestine.
-For example, consuming a lot of carbonated beverages, which contain phosphoric acid in their composition, will not absorb much of the calcium.
+For example, consuming a lot of carbonated beverages, which contain phosphoric acid in their composition, will not absorb much calcium.

 What are the complications of osteoporosis?